ret2basic/powerupmykali/README.md

-# CTF Pwnbox Setup
+# Kali Linux Setup

-Install essential tools for CTF.
-Tested on Kali Linux 2020.4 64-Bit.
+This script installs essential tools on a brand new Kali Linux VM.
+It was tested on Kali Linux 2021.4a 64-Bit.

 ## Usage